 Brining means soaking the turkey in a saltwater solution.
 The best solution for a container is a clean five-gallon bucket.
 You can find them at a hardware store if you don’t have one available.
 Another possibility is a large metal or plastic cooler.
 You need a cool place to keep it, too.
 If you have access to a walk-in fridge, like they have at restaurants, that’s ideal.
 Also, a good option is you have a spare refrigerator or one you can borrow the use for a couple days.
 The turkey and the brine have to remain below 40°F to keep them safe from bacteria.
 You might think the salt solution would be enough, but there are bacteria that thrive in salty environments.
 Don’t put the container outside if it’s cold.
 Animals can smell it and will try to get to it if they can.
 A cooler works well as long as you can keep adding ice to keep it cold.
 Just make sure it’s big enough to keep the turkey completely submerged.

 You’ll want to make your brine first and then wash your turkey while the brine solution cools.
 First, thoroughly clean your sink.
 Use bleach if you have it.
 Make sure you rinse the sink completely so there’s no soap or bleach left behind.
 Wash the turkey inside and out.
 Don’t forget to pull out the bag of goodies inside.
 Don’t throw it away, it’ll be used later.

-There are many recipes for brining solution out there.
+There are many recipes for brining solutions out there.
 If you don’t already have one, here’s a simple one.